 There are a couple of ways to spend the first few hours of the afternoon depending on your interests.
 Mt.
 Airy is also known as “Mayberry” from the famous Andy Griffith Show.
 This was Andy’s hometown so the basis of the fictional town in his show.

 Of course, we have a museum dedicated to all things Andy Griffith rightfully named the Andy Griffith Museum.
 If you’re interested in the show or television history in general then be sure to stop by the museum.

 If you have no interest in Andy Griffith then explore the shops downtown.
 There are many boutique, family-owned stores where you can find cool things to take home or give as gifts.

-Fancy Gap Outfitters carries everything you’ll need for an outdoor adventure.
+Fancy Gap Outfitters has some amazing gifts for outdoorsy women and men.
 Farmhouse Spits & Spoons carries all types of kitchen wares and home decor items.
 Welcome Home Décor & Gifts also carries farmhouse style home decor.

 Thirsty Souls & Round Peak